HASwitchPlate/openHASP-docs/docs/design/data-types.md

 ### Return values

-When retrieving the color of an object, both the HTML representation as the RGB values are returned seperately.
+When retrieving the color of an object, both the HTML representation as the RGB values are returned separately.

 The format will be a json object with components: